To all my fellow greaseballs:

 - Prescription topicals (Retinol)

 Whatever you do, be gentle.
 There’s no use in investing in oodles of harsh products that’ll make your skin worse in the long run.

-Below is a list of ingredients that you should generally steer clear from—some are drying, others are pore clogging:
+Below is a list of ingredients that you should generally steer clear from—some are drying, some are irritating, and the rest are pore clogging:

 - Bad Alcohols (of course!)

 - Pure petrolatum (oily skin is slug-life incompatible)

 I’m going to be honest with you: